 A Score that Really Matters: Your Credit Score

-Before deciding on what terms they will offer you a mortgage loan (which they base on their risk), lenders need to know two things about you: your ability to pay back the loan, and your willingness to repay the loan.
-To figure out your ability to repay, lenders look at your debt-to-income ratio.
-To assess your willingness to repay, they use your credit score.
+Before deciding on what terms they will offer you a mortgage loan, lenders need to discover two things about you: your ability to pay back the loan, and your willingness to pay back the loan.
+To understand your ability to pay back the loan, they assess your income and debt ratio.
+To assess your willingness to repay the mortgage loan, they look at your credit score.

-Fair Isaac and Company developed the first FICO score to assess creditworthines.
-We've written a lot more about FICO here.
+Fair Isaac and Company built the original FICO score to help lenders assess creditworthines.
+For details on FICO, read more here.

 Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
-Your score reflects the good and the bad of your credit report.
-Late payments will lower your credit score, but consistently making future payments on time will improve your score.
+Your score is calculated from both the good and the bad of your credit report.
+Late payments count against you, but a consistent record of paying on time will improve it.